xgbuils/siteswap-generator/README.md

 ##### options.period
 Type: Object | Integer

-If `options.period` is an object, this mean the interval of periods which are computed.
+If `options.period` is an object, this means the interval of periods which are computed.
 - `options.period.max` is maximum period.
 - `options.period.min` is minimum period.
 It takes value 1 by default.